-- 2.7 Prior to the changes announced by the Welsh Government on the 20th of October 2022, use of dwellings as a main home, second home or short-term let accommodation all fell under the Use Class C3.
-However, as a result of the changes to planning legislation, residential dwellings are now defined depending on the use made of them in accordance with the relevant Use Class category.
-For example, a dwelling-house that is the primary residence for an individual is defined as C3 use (Main Home), a property used as a second home is defined as C5 use (Second Home) and a property used as short-term holiday let is defined as C6 use (Short-term Let Accommodation). - 2.8 Owners have the right to change the use of a residential dwelling from one of the new Use Classes (C3, C5 and C6) to another new Use Class, without the need to obtain planning permission, as the amendment to planning legislation allows this (permitted development right). - 2.9 The changes to planning legislation that have come into force include: - - The amendment of the Town and Country Planning (Use Classes) Order 19871 to create new Use Classes for Main Homes, Secondary Homes and Short-Term Let Accommodation (see table below) - The amendment of the Town and Country Planning (General Permitted Development) Order 19952 to allow permitted changes between the new Use Classes for Main Homes, Secondary Homes, and Short Term Let Accommodation.
+- 2.8 Prior to the changes announced by the Welsh Government on the 20th of October 2022, use of dwellings as a main home, second home or short-term let accommodation all fell under the use class C3.
+However, as a result of the changes to planning legislation, residential dwellings are now defined depending on the use made of them in accordance with the relevant use class category.
+For example, a dwelling-house that is the primary residence for an individual is defined as C3 use (Main Home), a property used as a second home is defined as C5 use (Second Home) and a property used as short-term holiday let is defined as C6 use (Short-term Let Accommodation). - 2.9 Owners have the right to change the use of a residential dwelling from one of the new use classes (C3, C5 and C6) to another of the new use classes, without the need to obtain planning permission, as the amendment to planning legislation allows this (permitted development right). - 2.10 The changes to planning legislation that have come into force include: - - The amendment of the Town and Country Planning (Use Classes) Order 19871 to create new Use Classes for Main Homes, Secondary Homes and Short-Term Let Accommodation (see table below) - The amendment of the Town and Country Planning (General Permitted Development) Order 19952 to allow permitted changes between the new Use Classes for Main Homes, Secondary Homes, and Short Term Let Accommodation.
 This means that it is not necessary to apply for planning permission for change between the new Use Classes of C3, C5 and C6.